cloudiator/java-rest-client/docs/VirtualMachineRequest.md

 # VirtualMachineRequest

+Represents a request to create a new virtual machine.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **image** | **String** |  |  [optional]